Maguindon/My_Repo/README.md

 ## 🎯 How to Use

 1. **Enter your prompt** in the text area
-2. **Click "Send to All AI Tools"** to send the prompt to both Claude and ChatGPT
+2. **Click "Send to All AI Tools"** to send the prompt to Claude, ChatGPT, and Gemini
 3. **Compare responses** side by side as they arrive
+4. **Open the Prompt Library tab** to copy default Git workflows or save your own prompts for reuse
-4. **Toggle dark mode** using the moon/sun button in the header
+5. **Toggle dark mode** using the moon/sun button in the header
-5. **View setup instructions** by clicking "Show API Setup Instructions"
+6. **View setup instructions** by clicking "Show API Setup Instructions"

 ## 🛠️ Available Scripts